bkesterbyld/fabulous-oregano/content/pages/index.md

           Data sets can be replicated for different data consumers and put wherever they are needed globally.
 You can select from granular API key options including controlling access by data sets, fields, logic agents and by time windows.
+You can even get an API key for a specific piece of data.
         actions:
           - label: Learn More
             url: /features